 - Oppose legislation that creates mandates without adequate State funding sources to implement them.

-- Oppose legislation that usurps local control and authority.
+- Oppose legislation, proposed regulations and administrative rulings that usurp local control and authority.

 - Support reforms that will promote accountability in program performance at the State and local level.